Chinsegut - Things to Do

 A site on the Great Florida Birding and Wildlife Trail, Chinsegut is a choice location for seeing migratory as well as resident birds.
 White-tailed deer are abundant and frequently wander by the Conservation Center.
 The Conservation Center’s butterfly garden attracts a colorful array of butterflies throughout the year, with peak butterfly numbers in late summer and fall.
 Visit the Wildlife page for more information about the area's wildlife.

 Both the Big Pine Tract and the Conservation Center Tract have several hiking trails, including the "Prairie-to-Pines Trail" which connects the two properties by winding through a variety of landscapes.
-Trails are open year-round on both tracts, but access from the trailhead at the Chinsegut Conservation Center is only available when the Conservation Center is open to the public, Friday and Saturday from 8 a.m. - 2 p.m., and during regularly scheduled programs, or by appointment (352-754-6722).
-However, the trailhead at the corner of Snow Memorial Highway and U.S. 41 is open year-round.
+Trails are open year-round on both tracts, but access from the trailhead at the Chinsegut Conservation Center is limited to Fridays and Saturday from 8 a.m. - 2 p.m., during regularly scheduled programs, or by appointment (352-754-6722).
+The trailhead at the corner of Snow Memorial Highway and U.S. 41 is open during daylight hours year-round.
 Visitors may park here to hike trails in the Conservation Center Tract or the Big Pine Tract via the Prairie-to-Pines Trail.
 A separate trailhead for the Big Pine Tract is also located off Old Crystal River Road.